Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 We now give some additional definitions needed for stating our results.
-If the transverse measure corresponding to $\beta$ is absolutely continuous with respect to $dy$ (see \S \ref{subsec: ac}) we call $\beta$ and the tremor $\trem_{q, \beta}$ \emph{absolutely continuous.} If $q$ has no horizontal saddle connections and the transverse measure is not a scalar multiple of $dy$, we say they are \emph{essential} .
-We will denote the subspace of cohomology corresponding to signed transverse measures at $q$ by $\mathcal{T}_q$.
+If the transverse measure corresponding to $\beta$ is absolutely continuous with respect to $dy$ (see \S \ref{subsec: ac}) we will say that both $\beta$ and the tremor $\trem_{\beta}(q)$ are \emph{absolutely continuous.} If $q$ has no horizontal saddle connections and the transverse measure is not a scalar multiple of $dy$, we will say $\beta$ and $\trem_{\beta}(q)$ are \emph{essential} .
+We will denote the subspace of cohomology corresponding to signed transverse measures on $\mathcal{F}_q$ by $\mathcal{T}_q$.
 This can be related to the tangent space to the stratum, see \S \ref{subsec: orbifold} and \S \ref{subsec: foliation cycles}.
-If the transverse measure is non-atomic, i.e., assigns zero measure to all horizontal saddle connections, then the tremor path can be continued for all time, see Proposition \ref{prop: tremor domain of defn}.
+If the transverse measure is non-atomic, i.e.\ assigns zero measure to all horizontal saddle connections or closed leaves, then the tremor path can be continued for all time, see Proposition \ref{prop: tremor domain of defn}.
 The case of atomic transverse measures presents some technical difficulties which will be discussed in \S \ref{sec: atomic tremors}.